Pesticides

 In France, fetal exposure to organophosphate pesticides was associated with insulin levels as early as birth (Debost-Legrand et al. 2016).

 In the Netherlands, prenatal exposure to organophosphate pesticides were not associated with body weight in childhood at age 10 (Blaauwendraad et al. 2023).
+Another Dutch study found that prenatal exposure to organophosphate pesticides were associated with a different change in childhood weight over time (although I'm not clear if it's higher or lower) (Bommarito et al. 2024).

 A large European study found no association between prenatal or childhood organophosphate pesticide exposure levels and childhood BMI (Vrijheid et al. 2020).